 In May 2018, APC purchased 270,000 membership interests of MediPortal LLC, a New York limited liability company, for \$0.4 million or \$1.50 per membership interest, which represented approximately 2.8% ownership.
 APC also received a 5-year warrant to purchase 270,000 membership interests.
-A 5-year option to purchase an additional 380,000 membership interests and a 5-year warrant to purchase 480,000 membership interests are contingent upon the portal completion date, which has not been completed as of December 31, 2019.
+A 5-year option to purchase an additional 380,000 membership interests and a 5-year warrant to purchase 480,000 membership interests were contingent upon the portal completion date, however the Company did not exercise the option after completion of the portal.
 As APC does not have the ability to exercise significant influence, and lacks control, over the investee, this investment is accounted for using a measurement alternative which allows the investment to be measured at cost, adjusted for observable price changes and impairments, with changes recognized in net income.
-During the year ended December 31, 2019 there were no observable price changes to our investment.
+During the year ended December 31, 2020, there were no observable price changes to APC's investment.